Automattic/wp-calypso/packages/babel-plugin-transform-wpcalypso-async/README.md

 ## Options

-The plugin accepts a single option, `async`, which controls whether transformations applied by the plugin should should [Webpack code-splitting `require.ensure`](https://webpack.github.io/docs/code-splitting.html) or the synchronous CommonJS `require` function.
+- `async` - controls whether transformations applied by the plugin should use a dynamic ESM `import` statement that enables [webpack code-splitting](https://webpack.github.io/docs/code-splitting.html) or the synchronous CommonJS `require` function.
 This defaults to `false`.
+- `ignore` - if set to `true`, the `asyncRequire` call will be completely removed, and `AsyncLoad` will show the placeholder forever and won't do any import.
+Useful for server side rendering where the render is one-pass and doesn't wait for any imports to finish.